 Driving Task Order Proposal Response Efficiency

 Our customers typically reduce their cost and cycle time for Task Order proposal responses by 30% and more.
 It takes a change in methods and tools.
 Here is how they are doing it.

-There are three main areas where you should look for productivity improvements to drive down costs:
+There are three main areas where you should look for productivity improvements:

 To be efficient, you want a very high level of reuse of proposal assets.
 The objective is to decrease the amount of new page content.
 The reusable proposal assets will includes templates, boilerplate, solution briefs, past performance, resumes, plans and graphics.
 With Task Orders these assets and other specific forms and documents may be unique to each IDIQ/GWAC/MATOC vehicle.